Solving PDEs on Unknown Manifolds with Machine Learning: Theoretical Foundation of the Proposed Algorithm

 \subsection{Parametrization Error}

 The proposed PDE solver on manifolds applies DM to parametrize differential operators on manifolds and uses an NN to parametrize the PDE solution.
-We are going to quantify the parametrization error due to these two ideas, assuming that a global minimizer of the empirical loss minimization in \eqref{eqn:DMNN1} is achievable via a certain numerical optimization algorithm, i.e., estimating $\|\mathbf{u}-\bm{\phi}_{S}\|_{L^2(\pi_N)}$, where $\bm{\phi}_{S}\in \mathbb{R}^N$ with the $i$-th entry as $\phi(\mathbf{x}_i;\bm{\theta_S})$ is the NN-solution of the PDE in \eqref{eqn:DMNN1}.
-Our goal is to show the following convergence result.
+We will quantify the parametrization error due to these two ideas, assuming that a global minimizer of the empirical loss minimization in \eqref{eqn:DMNN1} is achievable via a certain numerical optimization algorithm, i.e., estimating $\|\mathbf{u}-\bm{\phi}_{S}\|_{L^2(\pi_N)}$, where $\bm{\phi}_{S}\in \mathbb{R}^N$ with the $i$-th entry as $\phi(\mathbf{x}_i;\bm{\theta_S})$ is the NN-solution of the PDE in \eqref{eqn:DMNN1}.